kera-cudmore/this-is-the-way/README.md

 ## USER EXPERIENCE

-### USER STORIES
+### User Stories

 As a user I would like:

 * Clear and concise instructions for the game
 * To have consistent feedback on my progress throughout the game (e.g. lives remaining)
 * To be able to move Grogu intuitively through the map
-* A fun and original game experience with Madolorian music and imagery
+* A fun and original game experience with Mandalorian music and imagery
 * Functionality to turn the music on/off

-### DESIGN
+### Design

-#### COLOUR SCHEME
+#### Colour Scheme

-We took inspiration for our color scheme from the planet Tatooine (specifically its iconic binary sunset!).
+We took inspiration for our colour scheme from the planet Tatooine (specifically its iconic binary sunset!).
 Using [Adobe Color](https://color.adobe.com/create/image) we extracted a theme based on this image:

 ![Movie still from the movie Star Wars IV: A New Hope](/assets/images/syfy_image.jpg)

-The following colors were selected:
+The following colours were selected:
 - ![#8C6175](https://placehold.co/15x15/8C6175/8C6175.png) Purple
 - ![#40342d](https://placehold.co/15x15/40342d/40342d.png) Brown
 - ![#ef554b](https://placehold.co/15x15/ef554b/ef554b.png) Orange